zenodeapp/genesis-ethermint/README.md

 ### 3. Setting up your node

-> [!CAUTION]
-> Both these scripts wipe any existing database in the data folder of .genesis.
-If this is not desired, then make sure to create a backup!

 As this repository is only required for full node syncing, we've only included two scripts.
 Both share the same purpose of initializing the node and starting the sync process till height `insert_height_here`, but are tailored for two specific audiences:

 - **The less experienced**